ronsala/restaranter-frontend/notes/dev-log.md

 Want to separate read and update for users like for restaurants.
 Will develop and manually test restaurants first to make sure everything works.

 Can CRUD restaurants.
 Now working on menus.

+## Fri Jun 25 10:03:23 EDT 2021

+Can do all CRUD in restaurant/menu/section/item creation now except updating and deleting items.
+About to work on coherent way of letting components know if the restaurant is live or not for their rendering and allowing user to take it live.
+Thinking of the Container-Branch-View pattern for this.
+Looking at [Simple React Patterns](https://lucasmreis.github.io/blog/simple-react-patterns/).